How to Test Your VPN Encryption and Security Levels in 2024

 5. Click on Add Extension

 6. Now, activate the plugin.
-The plugin icon should get changed to a blue color to block the leaks.
+The plugin icon should be changed to a blue color to block the leaks.

 You can change your browser settings and prevent WebRTC leaks in the Safari browser.
 The steps to do so are as follows: